Pakistan cricket spot-fixing scandal

-Undercover reporters from News of the World secretly videotaped Mazhar Majeed accepting money and informing the reporters that Pakistani fast bowlers Asif and Amir would deliberately bowl no-balls at specific points during the game.
+Undercover reporters from News of the World secretly videotaped the bookmaker for accepting money and informing the reporters that Pakistani fast bowlers Asif and Amir would deliberately bowl no-balls at specific points during the game.
 This information could be used by gamblers to place bets with inside information (i.e. spot-fixing).

-In response to these allegations, Scotland Yard arrested Majeed on a charge of match fixing.
-The International Cricket Council (ICC) banned three Pakistan players - team captain Salman Butt, and the fast bowlers Mohammad Asif and Mohammad Amir — for terms of between 5 and 10 years.
+In response to these allegations, Scotland Yard arrested the bookmaker on a charge of match fixing.
+The International Cricket Council (ICC) banned three Pakistan players – team captain Salman Butt, and the fast bowlers Mohammad Asif and Mohammad Amir — for terms of between 5 and 10 years.
 In November 2011, Butt and Asif were also found guilty by a London court on criminal charges relating to spot-fixing.
-Amir and Majeed had entered guilty pleas on the same charges.
+Amir and the bookmaker had entered guilty pleas on the same charges.
 All four were given prison sentences, ranging from six months to 32 months.

-Context and History
+Context and history

 In May 2010, Shahid Afridi was appointed captain of Pakistan for the series against Australia.
 After Pakistan lost the first Test against Australia, Afridi announced his resignation as captain.
 This led to Butt being appointed as Test captain.

 While in July 2010, the ICC Anti Corruption and Security Unit served notices to two unnamed players seeking information into allegations of spot and match fixing.
 These notices were sent out to the players following England's first 2010 Test Match against Pakistan, at Nottingham.
 The notices informed the players that the ACSU was seeking certain information and gave the pair 14 days to respond.

 Sting operation

-In August 2010, reporters from News of the World established contact with Mazhar Majeed, a sports agent who was suspected of involvement in match-fixing.
-In the video posted by News of the World, Majeed, counting out the bribe money, predicted that Amir would be bowling the third over in the fourth test at Lord's, and that the first ball of the over would be a no-ball delivery.
+In August 2010, reporters from News of the World established contact with a sports agent who was suspected of involvement in match-fixing.
+In the video posted by News of the World, counting out the bribe money, predicted that Amir would be bowling the third over in the fourth test at Lord's, and that the first ball of the over would be a no-ball delivery.
 Amir did bowl the third over, and on his first delivery from the over, bowled a no-ball delivery.
 Commentary described the delivery as an "enormous no-ball, good half a metre over the line".
 Majeed also predicted that the sixth delivery of the tenth over would be a no-ball, and that ball, delivered by Asif, was also a no-ball delivery.

 Yawar Saeed, the Pakistan team manager, declined to call for the resignation of team captain Salman Butt, implicated in the scandal.
 PCB president Ijaz Butt maintained that the players were innocent.
 At the same time, former Pakistan captain Rashid Latif suggested that the spot-fixing controversy might be a set-up and that the leaked video contained a certain number of ambiguities.
 Iqbal Mohammad Ali, a member of the National Assembly of Pakistan and chairman of the standing committee on sports, called for the removal of the players in question from the team.